-The symbol represents sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the FU taxonomy.
+The symbol represents sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU taxonomy.

-Reference benchmarks are indices to measure whether the financial product attains the environmental or social characteristics that they promote.
 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU taxonomy?

-The financial product intends to invest a minimum of 20% in sustainable investments that contribute to a combination of environmental and social objectives that are not aligned with the EU taxonomy.
+The financial product intends to invest at least 20% in sustainable investments that contribute to a combination of environmental and social objectives that are not aligned with the EU taxonomy.

-The financial product does not commit to a specific sustainable investment objective or combination of objectives.
+The financial product is not committed to achieving any specific sustainable investment objective or combination of objectives.
 There is therefore no minimum commitment to sustainable investments whose environmental objective is not aligned with the EU taxonomy.